cormaxed/twilio-sendsms/README.md

 A command-line tool for sending bulk sms using Twilio.

-The utility allows you define mustache template and provide a CSV file with matching columns for bulk sms sends.
+The utility lets you define a mustache template and provide a CSV file with matching columns for bulk SMS sends.

 ## Installation